 The oven used to roast the boy is still in the basement of Queensbury House.
 The young boys’ spirit still haunts the kitchen today.

-This is by no means a definitive list of haunted British houses.
-The one’s compiled here are the homes that have interesting stories attached and unexplained phenomena.
+This is by no means a full list of haunted British houses, there are many more besides the ones documented here.
+The ones included on this list are the homes that have interesting stories and unexplained phenomena attached.